Subcomponent Handling

 void DP::Ph1::PiLine::mnaParentAddPreStepDependencies(AttributeBase::List &prevStepDependencies, AttributeBase::List &attributeDependencies, AttributeBase::List &modifiedAttributes) {

-// only add the dependencies of the composite component, the subcomponent's dependencies are handled by the base class
+// Only add the dependencies of the composite component, the subcomponent's dependencies are handled by the base class

 prevStepDependencies.push_back(mIntfCurrent);